mingwho/valleyofthewind/README.md

 - Combine all the work
 - Add a soundtrack to the background besides the seed sound
 - Add different tree models to seeds
-- Debug planting seeds so they are planted at "correct" places (Seeds now despawn on impact and collide only with Seedable objects)
+- Debug planting seeds so they are planted at "correct" places (Seeds now despawn on impact and collide only with the water layer bc i'm lazy)
 - Style the glider model (new glider yay)
 - Debug particle system (bug was so so stupid lmao)
 - Seeds now have particle trail
 - Playtest
 - Glider initialises player height and orientation on startup
-- Limit the glider at certain height so it won't crash into ground
+- Limit the glider at certain height so it won't crash into ground (redone with mesh terrain)
 - Figure out glider model - more V-shaped or with some indication of the front
 - Wind Sounds (they work!)
 - Add particle system to glider so flight trail is visible (tested)
 - Add tilt to the glider so when we turn it feels better - D O N E
+- Make the terrain feel low-poly: update material and texture, etc. (who needs polys)

 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu